 How many times have you tried to commit to a healthy eating plan and lost your motivation?
 You’re not alone in your journey to health, and it happens to almost everyone from time to time.
 All we can do is pick ourselves up, dust off those crumbs and recommit!
 Today I’m sharing my five best tips to help you stick to that healthy eating plan!

 This post, 5 Tips to Help You Stick to a Healthy Eating Plan, is sponsored by Premier Protein.
 All opinions are my own.

-OK guys, I have to confess… I’ve fallen off the wagon of my low carb way of eating.
-I had the tiniest little setback in March, and since then, I’ve been on a carb binge.
+OK, guys, I have to confess… I’ve fallen off the wagon of my low-carb way of eating.
+I had the tiniest little setback in March; since then, I’ve been on a carb binge.

 The issue with going from low carb to lots of carbs is that within a day or so, you will immediately gain a few pounds of water weight.
 (When you replenish your body’s carb stores, it also holds water.)
-While this water weight doesn’t really change much in the way of how clothes fit, it is a little bit disheartening if you’re watching the scale.
+While this water weight doesn’t change much in how clothes fit, it is a little disheartening if you’re watching the scale.
 (OK, I admit, I think some of those extra pounds aren’t all water weight!)